-Our lawyers are investigating cases for patients who have taken Valsartan and have been diagnosed with cancer as a result.
+Our lawyers are investigating cases for patients who have taken Valsartan and have subsequently been diagnosed with cancer.
 If you or a loved one has received such a diagnosis after taking Valsartan, please contact us at your earliest opportunity to speak to an experienced attorney about your options and see if you are eligible for compensation.

 What Are Valsartan’s side effects?

 Much like other ARBs, taking Valsartan carries the risk of kidney failure, liver failure, a lowered white blood cell count, and angioedema, the swelling of certain tissues in the body.
 According to The Mayo Clinic, users of Valsartan may experience the following side effects: